oracle-livelabs/developer/ai-vector-halloween/labs/setup-adb/setup-adb.md

-# Lab 1: Setting Up the Database and Clue Table
+# Setting Up the Database and Clue Table

 ## Introduction